Jannael/devsync-frontend/Architecture.md

 # Architecture Overview

-the only thing you need to know it the request flow:
+the only thing you need to know is the request flow:

 Hook.mutation → Service → Api
 Hook.query → Service → Api